Losing Will Hauver

 This is a story about an incredible 22-year-old.
 This young man was on the cusp of creating a life that would help change the world using his kindness, his pragmatism and his creativity.
 This path to an incredible life ended on February 2, 2015.

-This is a true story about Will, Type 1 diabetes and the flu.
-Let me start though with Will and T1D.
+This is a true story about Will, type 1 diabetes and the flu.
+Let me start though with Will and type 1 diabetes (T1D).
 He was an active 15-year-old, just in the start of his high school career, when he was diagnosed with T1D.
 He was that kid who never stopped moving all day, each day was an adventure.

 One day in October he was too sick to go to school—he had blurry vision, he was drinking so much water, feeling nauseous and craving ice cream and milkshakes.
 I spoke to the doctor, telling him his symptoms, and she gave the usual answer—a virus.

 He became increasingly sick all day though.
 I went out to pick up his younger brother from school, and as I was mindlessly driving, it hit me—Will had all the symptoms of diabetes I just read about in People magazine.
 (Nick Jonas was diagnosed the previous month.)
 I came home and read Will the list of symptoms.
 He confirmed that he was experiencing every single one.
 I called his pediatrician at home, and after learning he had lost weight, he advised me to take Will to the hospital.
 He had a blood sugar of around 800.
 And so our journey into the world of type 1 diabetes began.

 Will handled the transition to shots, insulin, finger pricking, snack carrying, carb counting with ease and poise and incredible maturity.
 We did not restrict the way he lived his life; we added diabetes to it (none of which is routine).
 He traveled on school trips to ski weekends, lacrosse trips, out of state squash tournaments.
 He went on week-long church retreats across the country, weekends with friends in their lake cabins, overnights at friends’ houses, anything he wished to do, we made work.